belle2/basf2/online_book/basf2/various_additions.rst

      used in the :math:`J/\psi` reconstruction
    * Create a variable  named ``withBremsCorrection`` that indicates if any of the leptons used in the reconstruction of the B meson was Bremsstrahlung recovered
-   * Create a variable to calculate the invariant mass of the :math:`J/\psi` meson using the *uncorrected* momenta of the leptons.
-     Compare its distribution with the invariant mass obtained using the corrected particles

 Best Candidate Selection
 ________________________